collector-bank/collector-elm-workshop/basicapp.md

 add x y = x + y
 ```

-* Elm uses indention to define code blocks in contrast to curly brackets for example.
+* Elm uses indention to define code blocks in contrast to curly brackets
 * ```{ field_a = 1, field_b = 2 }``` creates a record data structure
 * ```type Msg = Increment | Decrement``` is a union type.
 Its like an enum type but better.
 * The ```case ... of``` is a pattern matching expression